By Phill Marder

 Several years later, Jon Landau uttered his supposedly original and ultimately famous quote, substituting Bruce Springsteen for King Crimson.
 Now I don't know if Landau was aware of the WMMR quote, but the late Ed Sciaky was one of WMMR's top jocks and is often credited with breaking Springsteen in the Philly market.

 The excellent website, digitaldreamdoor.com, ranks the top 100 Progressive Rock artists.
-While any such ranking obviously is for debate only, it speaks volumes that King Crimson stands No. 2, behind only Yes, which was profiled earlier in this series.
+While any such ranking obviously is for debate only, it speaks volumes that King Crimson stands No. 2, behind only Yes.
 Robert Fripp, the focal point of Crimson's ever-changing lineup, also made the list at No. 83.

 That left just Fripp and lyricist and lighting director, Peter Sinfield.